 2 – Stay Off Your Feet

-It’s very important to stay off your feet as much as possible before your race.
+It’s essential to stay off your feet as much as possible before your race.
 This one is very challenging, especially at Disney World.
-You’ll spend hours at the Expo standing in line and your family will likely want to spend time in the parks in the days leading up to the race.
+You’ll spend hours at the Expo standing in line, and your family will likely want to spend time in the parks in the days leading up to the race.
 Only you know what your body can handle and what your family can handle!

 3 – Lay Out Everything You Need for Race Morning the Night Before

 You’ll want to gather all of the items you need for race morning the night before your race.
 You’ll be getting up early race morning, and you don’t want to risk being late or panicking because you can’t find something you need or forgetting something important.
 It will save you extra stress on race morning.
 Lay out your attire for the race, shoes, watch, heart rate monitor, fuel belt, etc. Be sure you have your race bib!
 You may not run without your bib!